Aliases for SPARC Gene

 GeneCards Summary for SPARC Gene

 SPARC (Secreted Protein Acidic And Cysteine Rich) is a Protein Coding gene.
 Diseases associated with SPARC include Osteogenesis Imperfecta, Type Xvii and Osteogenesis Imperfecta, Type Iv.
-Among its related pathways are Vesicle-mediated transport and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Senescence and Autophagy in Cancer.
 GO annotations related to this gene include calcium ion binding and extracellular matrix binding.
 An important paralog of this gene is SPARCL1.